futureofcoding/futureofcoding.org/links.md

 * [Alan Kay - Education 22nd Century](https://www.youtube.com/watch?v=R1R2jH4PQEo&feature=youtu.be)
   * The fact that we teach sorting in comptuer science classes is a joke!
 These problems have all been solved!
 It's a total lack of imagination.
 TODO make a list of all these silly things in standard college CS education.
   * You don't want a computer system that just gives kids the answer because that's like having a servent that does everything for you.
 I think this is a super fine line.
 What about the sorting example from above?
 I think the answer to this question is precision and expressivity and customizability.
 If a system can do whatever the student wants, then make it as easy as you can.
 Where you get into trouble is when the system is to set in its ways to do anything interesting, such as "click this 1 button to make flappy bird."
 This is why adding more police stations in Sim City as the only way to reduce the crime rate is ridiculous.
   * He has an idea for "a list of powerful ideas for children to become fluent in".
 He wants to collect a list of these ideas and then map backwards, thinking about the sorts of tool and programming languages we need in order to make this possible.
-Let me give it a try: top-down programming, debugging, iteration, version control, thinking about definitions, rules of inference, systematic human biases, deliberate practice, writing (journaling), universiality of computation, criticism, non-violent communitcation, modeling, variables, derivates, limits, emailing...
+Let me give it a try: top-down programming, debugging, iteration, version control, thinking about definitions, rules of inference, systematic human biases, deliberate practice, writing (journaling), universiality of computation, criticism, non-violent communitcation, modeling, variables, derivates, limits, systems, emailing...
 Ok, some of those are not like the others... but you get the idea.

 * [Alan Kay - Computers, Networks and Education](http://www.vpri.org/pdf/sci_amer_article.pdf)
   * students are "fed the menu", because "the representation of ideas have replaced the ideas themselves"